Mohamed Ghannouchi: Role following 2010–2011 Tunisian uprising

 On 14 January 2011, before Ben Ali had fled the country during the Tunisian Revolution, Ghannouchi announced that Ben Ali had called for parliamentary elections in six months, dismissed the government, and asked him to form a new government.
 During the evening, Ghannouchi announced that he was taking temporary control of the country on state television.
 Ghannouchi promised to begin discussing political and economic reforms the next day.
 Ghannouchi said he would hold new elections within sixty days, as required by the Tunisian Constitution.
 On January 15, The Economist reported that some protesters were calling for Ghannouchi to step down.
 On that same day, it was announced that Congress Speaker Fouad Mebazaa was taking the post of Acting President of Tunisia.

 Al Jazeera claimed that some lawyers disagreed with Ghannouchi's claim to power, interpreting the constitution differently, in particular referring to Article 57.

-Afterwards he resumed as Prime Minister and formed a new national unity government that included members of opposition parties, civil society representatives, and even a blogger, Slim Amamou, who only a week previous had been imprisoned by the regime of the deposed President.
+Afterwards he resumed as prime minister and formed a new national unity government that included members of opposition parties, civil society representatives, and even a blogger, Slim Amamou, who only a week previously had been imprisoned by the regime of the deposed President.

 Ghannouchi resigned his membership of the RCD on 18 January.
-His resignation was followed by similar action by the other RCD members within the government; but on 27 January, Ghannouchi carried out a major reshuffle of the government to remove most former RCD members other than himself.
+His resignation was followed by similar actions from other RCD members within the government; but on 27 January, Ghannouchi carried out a major reshuffle of the government to remove most former RCD members other than himself.

 After a new wave of protests, Ghannouchi resigned as PM on 27 February 2011.
 The current whereabouts of Ghannounchi to this day are unknown, but it is likely Ghannounchi is still residing in Tunisia with his family.